spryker/spryker-docs/docs/dg/dev/architecture/coding-conventions.md

 **Description**

-To differentiate between the recurring cases of data mapping, and unify naming, this convention aligns the terminology with intensions.
+To differentiate between the recurring cases of data mapping, and unify naming, this convention aligns the terminology.
+- `Mappers` are lightweight transforming functions that adjust one specific data structure to another in solitude (without the need of reaching out for additional data than the provided input).

-`Persistance mapper` stands for a `mapper` that transforms [propel entity](#entity) or [entity transfers object](#transfer-object) into generic [transfer objects](#transfer-object).
+  - `Persistance Mapper` stands for a `Mapper` that transforms [propel entity](#entity) or [entity transfers object](#transfer-object) into generic [transfer objects](#transfer-object).
+- `Expanders` are focusing on sourcing additional data into the provided input - restructuring may also happen.

 **Conventions**
-- Transforming / appending the provided data into another structure, is considered a `mapper` and the method MUST be named as `map[<SourceEntityName>[To<TargetEntityName>]]($sourceEntity, $targetEntity)`.
+- `Mapper` methods MUST be named as `map[<SourceEntityName>[To<TargetEntityName>]]($sourceEntity, $targetEntity)`.
-  - Mappers MUST be free of any business logic, only mapping logic is allowed.
+  - `Mappers` MUST be free of any business logic, only structural mapping logic is allowed.
-  - Mapping MAY have multiple source entities if it still does NOT violate mapping-only directive.
-  - Mappers MUST NOT have data resolving (eg: remote calls, database lazy load) logic as they are utilised in high-batch processing scenarios.
+    - `Mappers` MUST NOT have data resolving (eg: remote calls, database lazy load) logic as they are utilised in high-batch processing scenarios.
+  - `Mapping` MAY have multiple source entities if it still does NOT violate structural-mapping-only directive.
-  - Mappers MUST NOT use dependencies or restrict to [module configuration](#module-configuration), other `mappers`, or lightweight [Services](#service-facade).
+  - `Mappers` MUST NOT use dependencies except [module configurations](#module-configurations), other `mappers`, or lightweight [Service calls](#service-facade).
-  - `Persistence mappers` MUST be in [Persistence layer](#zed) only and named as `[Module|Entity]Mapper.php`.
+  - `Persistence Mappers` MUST be in [Persistence layer](#zed) only and named as `[Module|Entity]Mapper.php`.
-- Retrieving and appending additional data into the existing data structure, is considered an `expander` and the method MUST be named as `expand[With<AdditionalDataExplainer>]($targetEntity)`.
+- `Expander` methods MUST be named as `expand[With<AdditionalDataExplainer>]($targetEntity)`.
-- The `hydrator/hydration` keywords MUST NOT be used but instead `mapper` or `expander`.
+- The `hydrator/hydration` keywords MUST NOT be used but instead `Mapper` or `Expander`.

 **Guidelines**
-- It is recommended to NOT define interface for `Persistence mappers`.
+- It is recommended to NOT define interface for `Persistence Mappers`.

 ## Model

 **Description**

-Models hold logic.
-Models MAY appear on multiple layers, the content must fit the corresponding [layer's responsibility](#layers).
+Models encapsulate logic and can be utilized across various layers within the application architecture, within to boundaries of each [layer's specific responsibilities](#layers).
 - [Communication layer](#application-layers) models are present in [Yves](#yves), [Glue](#glue), [Client](#client).
 - [Business layer](#application-layers) models are present in [Zed](#zed), [Service](#service).
 - [Persistence layer](#application-layers) models are present in [Zed](#zed).